|

 (slides)

-Matthew Baron, Cornell University
+Matthew Baron, Georgetown University

 Emil Verner, Massachusetts Institute of Technology and NBER